NOTICE OF APPRENTICESHIP OPPORTUNITY

 TO BE ELIGIBLE FOR THE PROGRAM, THE FOLLOWING QUALIFICATIONS ARE REQUIRED:

-• Applicant must present a valid driver’s license.
+• Each applicant must possess a valid Government-issued driver’s license.

 • Applicants must be a high school graduate or have a GED.
-Must be able to provide proof if needed.
+Each applicant must provide an official transcript(s).

-• Applicants must submit a DD-214 to verify military training and/or experience if a veteran.
+• Applicants must submit a DD-214 to verify military training and/or experience.

 NOTE: Minimum requirements of test score can be waived if you have been working in the electrical construction industry and can provide undisputable documentation of 4,000 work hour experience).